Math & Assistant Chair of the Academic StudioAcademic StudioWork Email: email@example.comINTERNETWork Phone: 504-940-2887work

 Mr. Byron Lilly (History and Social Studies) moved to New Orleans in 2003, following a two-year commitment to the Peace Corps in Mali, West Africa.
 He holds a Bachelor’s Degree in American Studies from The Evergreen State College in Olympia, WA (2001) and a Master’s Degree in U.S. History from Tulane University (2009), where he is currently a interdisciplinary doctoral candidate.
 In addition to his scholarly pursuits, Mr. Lilly is a master carpenter who, in the years following Hurricane Katrina, operated a contracting company while also pursuing an interest in urban farming.

-Thomas Spreelin “Spree” MacDonald is an Assistant Chair of the Academic Studio and founding English faculty member in the Integrated Humanities program.
+Thomas Spreelin “Spree” MacDonald is the Chair of Humanities and founding faculty member of the Academic Studio.
 He holds a Ph.D. in African Arts and Literatures from Ohio University’s School of Interdisciplinary Arts, as well as an M.A. in International Affairs/African Studies (Ohio University), and a Bachelor’s Degree in Secondary English Education (Northern Michigan University).
 He has taught and mentored students at all levels, including with the American Reads Program, the Upward Bound Program, the U.S. Peace Corps in South Africa, and at Ohio University, where he taught courses in English and African Studies.
-As a scholar Spree has published a number of essays on African and African Diasporic literature, performance and philosophy, and has held several research fellowships, including four Foreign Language and Area Studies Fellowships from the U.S. Department of Education, the Anthony Trisolini Graduate Fellowship and the I. Hollis Parry/Ann Parry Billman Fine Arts Award.
-As a poet, Spree has published in journals such as Poydras Review, Danse Macabre, Symmetry Pebbles and Timbila Journal of Onion Skin Poetry.
+As a scholar, Spree has published a number of essays on Africana literature, performance, and philosophy, and has held several research fellowships.
+As a poet, Spree has been nominated for a Pushcart Prize, and has published poetry in journals in the U.S., South Africa, and the U.K.

-Dr. Kitt Nelson (Science) earned a B.A. from the Paracollege (tutorial and evaluation based educational system) at St. Olaf College in 1994.
-She completed her M.A. in Anthropology at Northern Illinois University (1997) and went on to earn her Ph.D. in Anthropology from Southern Methodist University (2001).
-She worked for Tulane University for 9 years, during which she taught undergraduate and graduate classes, mentored students, and conducted archaeological fieldwork in Egypt, Peru, and the American Southwest.
+Dr. Kit Nelson (Science) is the Chair of Integrated Sciences for the Academic Studio.
+She earned her Ph.D. from Southern Methodist in 2001.
+Following a post-doctorate research position with noted Anthropologist Lewis Binford, she worked for Tulane University for 9 years.
+During this time she taught undergraduate and graduate classes, mentored students, and conducted archaeological fieldwork in Egypt, Peru, and the American Southwest.
 For her dedication to students in the classroom and the field she was awarded the Newcomb Distinguished Faculty Award (2010).
-She is currently carrying out archaeological research in Belize and publishing her results from past projects.
+She continues to publish and is currently carrying out archaeological research in the American Southwest at a Puebloan site near Taos, New Mexico in association with Southern Methodist University.

 Student Support SpecialistAcademic Studio